richyyun/TrackRatCNN/README.md

 - ~~Run model on GPU~~
 - Determine if current version of the network can learn coordinates at all.
   - The pretrained networks have a preprocessing step for resizing images.
 Rather than inputting the raw images directly to the network, build a CNN to reduce it first.
-    - Can try to build an autoencoder-esque processing step, or just allow the weights in the initial CNN to be trained
+    - Can build an autoencoder-esque preprocessing step, or just allow the weights in the initial CNN to be trained
   - Can try larger ResNet or deeper fully connected layer for higher accuracy
   - Batch normalization might help - worth testing
   - Hyperparameter tuning